-Apply to Be AN EdTech Rankings Judge
+Apply to be an EdTech Rankings Judge

 Apply To Judge

-A prestigious role to play, Campus Consortium’s Jury gets an opportunity to review one of the best technologies around the world and stand to share the experience and expertise with leaders of higher-ed.
+A prestigious role to play, the Campus Consortium’s Jury gets an opportunity to review one of the best technologies around the world and stand to share the experience and expertise with leaders of higher-ed.
 Since the roles are reviewed all year long, one may apply for a judge’s role at any point.
 Judges have the opportunity to choose their categories on the basis of their proficiency and can begin assessing solutions from day one.
 The earlier you may apply, the easier it might be to select a category of your liking before the seats get filled-in.
-All categories have three judges on the panel and the application opens on January 15th, 2019.
+All categories have three judges on the panel and the application opens on January 15th, 2020.

 Why Be A Jury Member?

-Campus Consortium’s Jury can volunteer their time for multiple reasons.
+The Campus Consortium’s Jury can volunteer their time for multiple reasons.
 The most common ones are:

 - Share ones’ experience with the nominating Universities/Schools